 GSDs benefit from lots of praise and positive reinforcement.
 Here's what our community recommended based on their experience with their own dog:

 German Shepherds want to please their owners.
 As a working line of dogs, they're not prone to undesirable behaviors UNLESS they're bored.
 Boredom-driven behaviors can be combatted by physical exercise and brain exercise.
+Start with basic commands like sit, stay, come, and down.
+Most GSDs can master these basic commands quickly, setting a strong foundation for more advanced training.

 We asked Sniffspot dog owners what they love the most about their German Shepherd Dogs, and here's what they had to say about their pups: